 Report the Abuse does not operate in a vacuum.
 While we focus on sexual violence against humanitarian aid workers, others focus on the sexual violence currently being committed against the local population.
 This problem is just as important, and collaboration on these issues is key to maintaining momentum on the broader issue of sexual violence in conflict.

 Survivors in the local community often do not have access to medical or psychosocial resources to help them recover from their traumas, and when these traumas are inflicted by members of the humanitarian community their occurrence is often brushed under the rug.

-By acknowledging the nuances of sexual violence in conflict, and working with like minded organizations and campaigns, we can help to reduce the number of incidents altogether – against the local community and humanitarians.
+By acknowledging the nuances of sexual violence in conflict, and working with like minded organizations and campaigns, we can help to reduce the number of incidents altogether – against the local community and humanitarian aid workers.

 This list will grow, and should not be viewed as a comprehensive catalog of articles on the subject.
 This section is intended to spark debates on the topic, a jumping off point for your own research into the subject.

 Jocelyne Sambira, The power of bearing witness: how rape became an act of genocide